Why did God speak to Moses out of the burning bush?

-The story of God speaking to Moses out of the burning bush is found in Exodus 3:1-4:23.
-Though this remarkable event tells us about Moses’ encounter with God on Mount Horeb, its primary purpose was God’s revelation of Himself (Deuteronomy 33:16; Mark 12:26).
+The story of God speaking to Moses out of the burning bush is found in Exodus 3:1—4:23.
+Through this remarkable event, Moses encounters God on Mount Horeb, and God reveals Himself (Deuteronomy 33:16; Mark 12:26).
 The burning bush as described in Exodus 3:2 is a theophany, the appearance of God in a form that is visible to man.
 The bush itself was most likely some kind of bramble or thorn bush, and the fire burning the bush was in the form of the angel of the Lord who “appeared to him [Moses] in flames of fire” (Exodus 3:2).

 This is the first time the Bible uses the word “holy” with reference to God (verse 5).
 At the burning bush God revealed His holiness in a way it had never been revealed before.
 Moses was so awed by this experience that later when he wrote his famous victory hymn, he made sure to mention this divine attribute of God’s holiness: “Who among the gods is like you, O LORD?
 Who is like you—majestic in holiness, awesome in glory, working wonders?”
 (Exodus 15:11)

 There are several reasons why God revealed Himself to Moses out of the burning bush.
 First, God reveals Himself as a fire in that it is an image of His holiness.
-All through the Bible fire is pictured as a purifying and refining instrument of God’s holiness.
+All through the Bible, fire is used as a picture of the purifying and refining quality of God’s holiness.
 This is further evidenced when God commands Moses to remove his sandals “for the place where you are standing is holy ground.”
 Here God was emphasizing to Moses the gap between the divine and the human.
 God is transcendent in His holiness, so Moses was not allowed to come close to Him.